 Low mood or depression

-Feeling sad is a normal reaction; everyone feels low or down at times and children (just like adults) can be upset by many things: an incident or a break-up/argument with a friend, a disagreement at home, or just not doing as well at school as they expected.
+Feeling sad is a normal reaction; everyone feels low or down at times and children and young people (just like adults) can be upset by many different things that might occur.

-But if the feeling is more than just sad or it persists for a longer time, then everyday sadness or low mood may move into something more serious such as depression – where children may see themselves and the future in a negative way, or they no longer feel or seem themselves.
+But if the feeling is more than just sad or it persists for a longer time, then everyday sadness or low mood may move into something more serious such as depression.
+Children and young people may see themselves and the future in a negative way, feel hopeless, or no longer feel or seem themselves.

 Symptoms can include:

 - not being interested in things they used to enjoy

 - not wanting to go to school or go out

 - often feeling tired or exhausted

 - becoming withdrawn and isolating self from others

 - feeling unhappy and miserable or becoming tearful